magnusvk/counter_culture/README.md

 Product.counter_culture_fix_counts only: :category, where: { categories: { id: 1 } }
 # will automatically fix counts only on the :category with id 1 relation on Product

+Product.counter_culture_fix_counts start: 10_000
+# will fix counts for all counter caches defined on Product from record 10000 and onwards.

+Product.counter_culture_fix_counts finish: 10_000
+# let's process until 10000 records.

+Product.counter_culture_fix_counts start: 1000, finish: 2000
+# In worker 1, lets process from 1000 to 2000

+Product.counter_culture_fix_counts start: 2001, finish: 3000
+# In worker 1, lets process from 2001 to 3000
 ```

 The ```counter_culture_fix_counts``` counts method uses batch processing of records to keep the memory consumption low.
 The default batch size is 1000 but is configurable like so